maestrano/maestrano-java/README.md

 ```

 ### Webhook Notifications
-If you have configured the Maestrano API to receive update notifications (see 'subscriptions' configuration at the top) from Connec!™ then you can expect to receive regular POST requests on the notification_path you have configured.
+If you have configured the Maestrano API to receive update notifications (see 'subscriptions' configuration at the top) from Connec!™ then you can expect to receive regular POST requests on the `webhook.connec.notificationsPath` you have configured.

 Notifications are JSON messages containing the list of entities that have recently changed in other systems.
 You will only receive notifications for entities you have subscribed to.